demoleiwang/LLM4Vis/README.md

 # LLM4Vis
 Code for Our EMNLP (Industry) 2023 paper "LLM4Vis: Explainable Visualization Recommendation using ChatGPT"

+I have removed the dataset from the repository due to restrictions on sharing the dataset publicly.
+Please email me to obtain the dataset.

 ### Run in-context learning for visualization recommendation.

 Unzip the dataset file example2_nodiscrization_3.csv.zip.